denten-books/plain-text/0-chapter.md

 of mediation.
 All matter-bound inscription must take on some added properties of its preferred medium, however contingent these may be.
 The simplicity of plain text signifies systematic minimalism with a view towards human legibility and not towards that of a system or a machine.
-In this encoded preference for legibility of a specific kind, plain text contains a model of humanity.

 As a frame of mind, the use of plain text signals an ethics of reading and writing.
-The book unfolds a history of and an argument for plain text as a mode of preferred engagement---an interface---with the word.
-That interface, as I will argue, must be made visible, because "added information" routinely embedded in all forms of contemporary textuality can include more than the innocuous codification of document attributes like "font size" or "line spacing."
-Increasingly, devices that mediate literary activity encode specific forms of governance and control.
+Added information routinely embedded in all forms of contemporary textuality can include more than innocuous document attributes like "font size" or "line spacing."
+Increasingly, devices that mediate literary activity encode forms of governance and control, like the enforcement of censorship and intellectual property rights restrictions.
+The use of plain text therefore entails the making visible of implicit control structures.
+It implies that computational control is available for *computational hermeneutics*.

+This book unfolds a history of and an argument for plain text.

+of reading.  as a mode of preferred engagement---an interface---with the word.
+That interface, as I will argue, must be made visible.

+[[Plain text matters because how it is encoded, transmitted, and stored decides who gets to decode, to receive, and to access.]]

 The overarching aim of the book is therefore to expose the illusion of verisimilitude between text on paper and text on the screen.
 The words may look